giuper/teaching/BlockChain21/Code/08-SmartContracts/README.md

     [Here](./TX/create.stxn) is the signed transaction that creates an application.
     Use command ```goal node clerk inspect create.stxn``` to view its content.

-2. Run [optinApp.py](optinApp.py) to allow addresses to opt in the contract.
+2. Run [optinApp.py](optinApp.py) to allow addresses to opt in the application.
     It takes three command line arguments: the filename containing the mnemonic of the address that wishes to opt in, the application index, and the directory of the node.

     [Here](./TX/optin.stxn) is the signed transaction to opt in an application.
     Use command ```goal node clerk inspect optin.stxn``` to view its content.

-3. Run [callApp.py](callApp.py) to allow addresses to opt in the contract.
+3. Run [callApp.py](callApp.py) to allow addresses to execute the application.
     It takes three command line arguments: the filename containing the mnemonic of the address that wishes to opt in, the application index, and the directory of the node.